Duroktar/cookbook/Python/LINKS/Api-AI/Readme.txt

-**IF YOU WANT TO RUN AS A PYTHON FILE AND NOT EXE** You must add links.py to your **PATH**\python27\lib\ or this will not work!
- You also need to get the ConfigParser, iniparse & apiai libraries, which are all downloadable from pip.
+**IF YOU WANT TO RUN AS A PYTHON FILE AND NOT EXE** You need to get the ConfigParser, iniparse & apiai libraries, which are all downloadable from pip.
   ex:
    C:\>python.exe -m pip install apiai